 This inter partes review is about Patent Owner's attempt to coopt an entire field of mRNA technology.
-As the Board is no doubt aware, Petitioner BioNTech designed a vaccine against SARS-CoV-2, a virus which did not exist before 2019, and partnered with Petitioner Pfizer to bring the vaccine (Comirnaty[®]) to patients.
-Patent Owner obtained the patent at issue, during the pandemic, with unimaginably broad claims directed to a basic idea that was known long before the asserted priority date of 2015 - compositions of mRNA encoding any spike protein or spike protein subunit of any betacoronavirus, formulated in a broadly claimed lipid delivery system.
+As the Board is no doubt aware, Petitioner BioNTech designed a vaccine against SARS-CoV-2, a virus which did not exist before 2019, and partnered with Petitioner Pfizer to bring the vaccine (Comirnaty®) to patients.
+Patent Owner obtained the patent at issue, during the pandemic, with unimaginably broad claims directed to a basic idea that was known long before the asserted priority date of 2015 - the use of mRNAs encoding any spike protein or spike protein subunit of any betacoronavirus, formulated in a broadly claimed lipid delivery system, to induce an immune response.